 Philip is a true technological innovator, pioneering the use of electronics in conjunction with classical music in his performances to audiences around the world.
 His unique approach to the creative process led to his invention of the game “Compose Yourself“, a revolutionary game that enables children to build their own symphonic works using a computer algorithm and an innovative deck of cards, leading to a front-page feature in the Wall Street Journal.
 “Compose Yourself” has also been recently featured by Time Magazine for Kids and Newsday.

 Philip has delivered keynotes on creative innovation in conferences around the globe such as C2MTL, TTI Vanguard, and WHD.Global and for business giants such as Ernst & Young, Deloitte, YouTube, Facebook, Kyu Collective and Google.
-Philip speaks about the intersection of music and data, the innate musical ability within all of us, and other topics that connect music to creativity, tech and introspection.
+Philip Sheppard speaks about the intersection of music and data, the innate musical ability within all of us, and other topics that connect music to creativity, tech and introspection.

-Philip was honored with BBC’s Music Production of the Year for The Manchester Passion and was recently named as one of Origin Magazine’s “Top 100 Creatives in the U.S.” He is also the recipient of an RAM Fellowship, a lifetime achievement award from the Royal Academy of Music for his services to music and education.
+Philip was honored with BBC’s Music Production of the Year for The Manchester Passion and was recently named as one of Origin Magazine’s “Top 100 Creatives in the U.S.” He is also the recipient of a RAM Fellowship, a lifetime achievement award from the Royal Academy of Music for his services to music and education.